Chew Valley School: History

 In November 2015, Mark Mallett, the school's then-headteacher, asked parents for monthly standing orders to overcome a budget deficit.

 In February 2018 Chew Valley School converted to academy status.
 The school is now sponsored by the Lighthouse Schools Partnership.

 Academic achievement

 In the most recent Ofsted report, in 2011, the school received was rated 'Outstanding', higher than previous ratings in 2004 and 2008.
 In 2010 68% of students achieved five or more A*-C (and equivalent) including English and Mathematics GCSEs.
+The latest (2015) Ofsted Inspection Report described this specialist Performing Arts College as a mixed comprehensive school with 1,160 pupils on roll, including 186 students in the sixth form.
+It said the school is popular and oversubscribed, and has been successful in gaining a number of national and regional awards.
+It received a "good" rating overall, down from "outstanding" at the last inspection (2011).

 In March 2011 three students from the school's Sixth Form won the English Speaking Union's Great Shakespeare Debate, beating eleven other schools including Eton, Wellingborough, and Magdalen College School, Oxford.

 Performing arts

-The school became a Specialist school in the Performing Arts in 2003.
-Productions are put on each term, there is an annual dance festival, concerts, and cabarets.
+The school became a specialist school in the Performing Arts in 2003, which was maintained until becoming an academy in 2018.
+The school maintains a strong performing arts sector, putting on stage productions each term, alongside concerts, cabarets, and an annual dance festival.

-Then in year of 2018 it stopped being a Specialist School and became an academy.